one-giant-leap/training-with-power/finding_threshold_power.md

 3. 5 minutes easy warm up continued
 4. 5 minutes hard (but not to the point that you can't complete the effort)
 5. 10 minutes easy warm up continued
-6. 20-minute time trial effort (all out effort but keep in control.
+6. 20 minute time trial effort (all out effort but keep in control.
 Hard but steady, you don't want to die before the end)
 7. 10 to 15 minute cool down

-###Calculating Threshold Power
+After performing the effort, calculate the average power over the 20 minute time trial.
+Then subtract 5% from the average power value.
+The result is Threshold Power as shown in the equation below:

-THRESHOLD POWER = AVERAGE POWER (over 20 minute time trial) x 0.95
+$$Power_{Threshold} = Power_{Average}*0.95$$